 - Know for sure that the code works.
 Instead of spending a lot of time writing your own code only to discover that it doesn’t work (or isn’t compatible with 60% of web browsers), you’ll know that you’re using pre-tested, functional code.

 It's also important to clarify how not to use front-end frameworks.
 Treating them as a replacement for having code-building skills won’t do you any favors.
 Get familiar with HTML and CSS first, and then you can start using the shortcuts.
 Treat your framework as an assistant, not a crutch.

 Examples of Front-End Frameworks

 Not all CSS frameworks are created equal, so make sure to do your research about which one best fits your unique needs.
 Here’s a quick overview of the top five:

 - Bootstrap: The most popular one out there.
-Has tons of stars on Github and lots of resources to get your questions answered.
+It has tons of stars on Github and lots of resources to get your questions answered.
 One of the easier ones to use, but some say it has a very distinctive “Bootstrap” look.

 - Foundation: Offers a lot of flexibility and customizability.
 Good for those who are experienced with front-end development and like to cover the basics while retaining a lot of creative control.